• Skip to primary navigation

 Preparing the Meat and Spinach Filling

-• Put a frying pan on medium heat and add the mince.
+• Put a large frying pan or a wok on medium heat and add the ground beef.

 • Cook it until brown, breaking it down into small pieces with a wooden spoon.

-• Add olive oil and the onions to the pan, sauté until soft and translucent.
-If you use lamb mince or beef mince with some fat, you might not need olive oil for the onions.
+• Add olive oil and the onions to the pan, and sauté until soft and translucent.
+If you use ground beef with some fat, you might not need olive oil for the onions.

-• Add the garlic and chilli, sauté for another minute before adding the tomatoes.
+• Add the garlic and chili, and sauté for another minute before adding the tomatoes.

-• Cook the tomatoes for a few minutes and then add chilli, black pepper, paprika and salt.
+• Cook the tomatoes for a few minutes and then add chili, black pepper, paprika, and salt.

 • Add the spinach and sauté until soft, let the water evaporate if there is any.